DavidCheng90/Monster-Adventure/README.md

 # Monster-Adventure
 Text-based RPG game.
+\n
 ## How to Download and Play
 1.)
-Click "Clone or download" then click "Download ZIP".
+Click "Clone or download" then click "Download ZIP".\n 2.)
-2.)
 Once downloaded, right-click on zipped folder and select Extract All.
 3.)
 Open the extracted folder.
 4.)
 Open "Monster_Adventure.exe" application file to begin playing.